Leiden Law School

 - the name of a possible supervisor (professor) whose research interests and area of specialization fit your research proposal (more information about research and potential supervisors);

-- a completed Master-degree which should be the equivalent of a LL.M. or Master degree obtained in The Netherlands including the corresponding list of grades;
+- a completed master's degree which should be the equivalent of an LLM or masters degree obtained in the Netherlands including the corresponding list of grades;

 - an English language test score of 100 (TOEFL) or 7.0 (IELTS), unless the candidate is a native speaker;

-- at least one published article/chapter relevant to the field of the propesed research.
+- at least one published article/chapter relevant to the field of the proposed research.

 External PhD Candidates have to make their own arrangements for the funding of their research and living costs.
 External funding possibilities can be explored with your supervisor(s).
 Paid positions as employed PhD candidate at Leiden Law School are advertised at http://vacancies.leiden.edu.

-However, some subdepartments which offer a PhD-track charge a fee: see for example the International Institute of Air and Space Law, The Van Vollenhoven Institute and the Grotius Center for International Legal Studies).
+However, as of 1 April 2018 the International Institute of Air and Space Law, The Van Vollenhoven Institute and the Grotius Center for International Legal Studies offer PhD tracks (see below).

 The exit qualifications for the PhD Training Programme are laid down in the university PhD Regulations.